crisprVerse/Tutorials/Design_PairedGuides/README.md

 data(SpCas9, package="crisprBase")
 ```

 Let’s get the genomic coordinates of the second exon.
-Let’s first obtain
+First, we obtain
 from `crisprDesignData` a `GRangesList` object that defines the genomic
-coordinates (in hg38 coordinates) of coding genes in the human genome:
+coordinates (hg38 genome) of human protein-coding:

 ``` r
 data(txdb_human, package="crisprDesignData")
 ```

-We can get the exon coodinates using the function `queryTxObject`:
+We get the exonic coordinates of the canonical transcript
+ENST00000311936 using the function `queryTxObject` from `crisprDesign`:

 ``` r
 exons <- queryTxObject(txObject=txdb_human,